 Make content easy to share

 So, you’ve just finished a 3,000 word ‘ultimate guide’ blog post to upload to your website.
 It’s an in-depth article that will prove seriously useful for anyone in your niche or industry.
 Something like this, if shared well, can give your brand great airtime.
-Not only will it help to climb the Google ranks, it can also create new relationships, new customers and act as free advertising.
+Not only will it help to climb the Google ranks, but it can also create new relationships, new customers and act as free advertising.

 So, make sure your blog has a share feature on the post so people can easily click and share to their preferred social platform.
 This will help your blog to get the attention it deserves.